egely1337/seren/README.md

 ## Legal Stuff (The License)

-This project is licensed under MIT License - check out [LICENSE](LICENSE) file for the boring details.
+This project is licensed under Apache License 2.0 - check out [LICENSE](LICENSE) file for the boring details.